txn2/datalab/README.md

 ## Local Workstation / GPU Station

-DataLab is a feature-packed Data Science, Machine Learning and IoT IDE  in-cluster or on local workstations. **DataLab contains [kubefwd], allowing developers and data scientists to work locally with APIs and data sources exposed through Kubernetes services and port-forwarded directly into the [JupyterLab] environment.**
+DataLab is a feature-packed Data Science, Machine Learning and IoT IDE  for use in-cluster, or on local workstations. **DataLab contains [kubefwd], allowing developers and data scientists to work locally with APIs and data sources exposed through Kubernetes services and port-forwarded directly into the [JupyterLab] environment.**

+**NOTE:** [kubefwd] is included for operating this JpuyterLab container on a local workstation.

 ```bash
 docker run --rm --name datalab -p 8888:8888 \